Lost Money in Enochian Biosciences, Inc.?

-Shares of Enochian Biosciences, Inc. plunged 36% on May 25, 2022 after its co-founder and largest shareholder Dr. Serhat Gumrukçu was arrested and charged by the DOJ for an alleged murder-for-hire conspiracy that resulted in the killing of a Vermont person.
+Shares of Enochian Biosciences, Inc. plunged 36% on May 25, 2022 after its co-founder and largest shareholder, Dr. Serhat Gumrukçu, was arrested and charged by the DOJ for an alleged murder-for-hire conspiracy that resulted in the killing of a Vermont resident.
 Enochian shares plummeted another 28% on June 1, 2022 after Hindenburg Research released a scathing report probing Dr. Gumrukçu’s previous criminal charges over the past two decades, while also alleging that Enochian’s business model is similarly checkered.
-Gibbs Law Group is investigating a potential Enochian+Securities+Class+Action+Lawsuit on behalf of shareholders who lost money in Enochian Biosciences, Inc. (NASDAQ: ENOB).
+Today, June 6, 2022, Enochian shares were down nearly 10% to close at $3.23, and InvestorsObserver gave the company a neutral score.
+Gibbs Law Group continues to investigate a potential Enochian+Securities+Class+Action+Lawsuit on behalf of shareholders who lost money in Enochian Biosciences, Inc. (NASDAQ: ENOB).

 To speak with an attorney regarding this class action lawsuit investigation, click+here or call (888) 410-2925.